Basketo people

-The Basketo people are an Omotic-speaking ethnic group whose homeland lies in the southern part of the Southern Nations, Nationalities, and Peoples Region (SNNPR) of Ethiopia.
-The Basketo special woreda is named after this ethnic group.
+The Basketo people are an Omotic-speaking ethnic group whose homeland lies in the northwestern part of the South Ethiopia Regional State (SERS) of Ethiopia.
+The Basketo Zone is named after this ethnic group.
 According to the 2007 Ethiopian national census, this ethnic group has 78,284 members, of whom 99.3% live in the SNNPR.

 The Basketo cultivate ensete and, additionally, tuber roots, maize, millet and vegetables.
 They also keep domestic animals in small numbers.

 Traditionally, the Basketo were organized as a segmentary clan society headed by a divine king, the kati.
 The ethnic religion of the Basketo knew a duality of the sky-god Tsosii and the earth-mother Qacharunde.
-Under Ethiopian rule many of them converted to Ethiopian Orthodox Christianity.
+When they were united with the other ethnic groups by King Menilik II in 1893 many of them converted to Ethiopian Orthodox Christianity.

 The Basketo were conquered for the Ethiopian empire by Ras Welde Giyorgis in 1893.